 Spinach Omelette with Stilton

-Check out another popular spinach recipe here on my website: my delicious spinach quiche with smoked haddock!
+Love spinach meals?
+Then also check out another popular spinach recipe here on my website: my delicious spinach quiche with smoked haddock!

-Here’s a quick spinach omelette with gooey stilton blue cheese and garlicky spinach!
+So here’s a quick spinach omelette with gooey stilton blue cheese and garlicky spinach!

 - 3 large eggs